In summer of 1969 the musical torch was passing to those on the stage of Woodstock: the initiation of a whole new generation.

 This site, Watertownology, studies the album Watertown.
 Why it's so good.
 Why its sales were so dismal.
 Why, if more people heard it, or better, really listened to it, it could be among Sinatra's greatest.
 And all of these discoveries in a compendium brought to you directly from those who helped create the love story and lyrics, the music, the arrangements, the orchestration, the recording, the artwork, and reactions from notable music lovers.

 Browse through at your leisure.
-This site, now in its second year, is not attempting to sell you anything.
+This site, now in its eighth year, is not attempting to sell you anything.
 It's just to share something quite wonderful.
 And feel free to add your own comments anytime.